linds29877/independence/iNdependence/Other Files/README.txt

 The interface is pretty straightforward.
 The tabs are arranged as follows:

-Activation - For tasks related to activating your phone.
+Activation/SIM - For tasks related to activating and SIM unlocking your phone.
 Jailbreak  - For tasks related to jailbreaking your phone (ie. making it so that you can read/write files from/to the entire filesystem on your phone).
 SSH        - For tasks related to installing and maintaining SSH on your phone Customize  - For tasks related to customization of your phone.

 * Notes *

-Before using iNdependence, it's best to kill off the "iTunes Helper" application so that it doesn't interfere with iNdependence.
+Before using iNdependence, you need to kill off the "iTunes Helper" application so that it doesn't interfere with iNdependence.

 To do this, run /Applications/Utilities/Activity Monitor and look for the process named "iTunes Helper".
 Select it and press the "Quit Process" button.
 Then choose "Force Quit".